SepehrSPR/E-commerce-Intelligent-Assistant-Framwork/README.md

 # Persian Query Handling System

 A Persian query processing system with multi-level classification and professional response generation using RAG (Retrieval-Augmented Generation).
-The system is modular, extendable, and can be adapted for English queries with minor adjustments.
+The system is modular, extendable, and can be adapted for English queries with enough adjustments.

 ## Features